qWojtpl/AchievementsEngine/README.md

 `showProgress` - If true shows the progress in GUI and e<br>
 `announceProgress` - If true announce when player will progress in achievement by sending chat message to him<br>
 `requiredProgress` - Is a number.
 You can specify what sum of progress player need to complete this achievement.
 Set to 0 to disable.<br>
+`world` - Specify in which world player have to be to make progress in this achievement<br>

 In this case player needs to mine total 10 of these ores Player can mine 5 iron ores and 5 gold ores to complete this achievement